wesleytodd/es2015-packages-best-practices/README.md

 # ES2015 Package Best Practices

-This is an example module that shows the best practices for authors when publishing ES2015 packages.
-With the proliferation of build tools it is even more important to maintain a set of best practices for package authors.
+This is an example module that shows some best practices for authors when publishing ES2015 packages.
+As a part of the javascript community I think we can all agree that it has gotten intimidating to keep up the tools and best practices.
+It is up to us, package authors, to document the best practices when we see them and provide good examples so others can eaisly follow allong.
+Hopefully this resource is a start.

 ### ES 2015 Source Modules